Welcome and thank you for visiting

 Transit Development Plan (TDP) Overview

-Chapter 1 of the TDP provides an overview of the TDP process.
+Chapter 1 of the TDP provides an overview of the TDP process, and outlines Community Transit's strategic priorities and goals.

 • Updates the plan

-• Asks for input on the document through a public comment period (we are at this stage in the process right now!)
+• Asks for input on the draft plan through a public comment period

 • Presents the TDP to the Board of Directors for adoption